 - Students may not have more than one minor declared.

-- Students may not have more than two concentrations declared, including any concentration required for their major.
+- Students may not have more than one concentration declared, if applicable.

-- Students must COMPLETE an average of at least 15 units per quarter (45 units per year) to reach the minimum of 180 units required for a Bachelor of Arts degree in four years.
+- Students must COMPLETE an average of at least 15 units per semester (30 units per year) to reach the minimum of 120 semester units required for a degree in four years.
 Majors that require more than 120 semester units will need to earn more units per year.

-- Students are required to submit an Education Plan within their first academic quarter to plan and track their degree coursework and requirements.
-Education Plans MUST be approved and signed by either a faculty advisor or professional staff advisor (cannot be a peer advisor) within the student’s major/department.
+- Students are required to submit an Education Plan within their first academic semester to plan and track their degree coursework and requirements.

-- Students must enroll each quarter at the assigned on-line registration time.
+- Students must enroll each semester during their assigned on-line registration time.
 Students enrolling late cannot be assured of getting courses needed.

-- Maintain a 3.0 CSUSB and Cumulative grade point average after each quarter (for students beginning Fall 2017).
+- Maintain a 3.0 CSUSB and cumulative grade point average after each semester.

-- Meet regularly with their department academic advisor, follow the agreed upon Education Plan each quarter.
+- Meet regularly with their academic advisor, follow the agreed upon Education Plan each semester.

 - Impacted majors must be accepted into their major according to the department's established schedule.

 - Take courses at times (day or evening) when they are offered and/or available and in correct sequence.
 Note: Students who change their major or concentration or who take a leave of absence may not necessarily be able to graduate in four years.
 Approval from the Four-Year Graduation Pledge Coordinator is required to change majors and for reinstatement into the Four-Year Graduation Pledge after a leave of absence.
 If approved, a new, advisor-approved, Education Plan demonstrating four-year graduation MUST be submitted to Advising & Academic Services.